Seceda is a mountain in the Odle/Geisler Group situated within the Puez-Odle Nature Park in South Tyrol, Italy.

 Driving and Parking Directions

-There’s a paid parking garage directly at the valley station, with a maximum capacity of 250 spaces.
+There’s a paid parking garage directly at the valley station with a capacity of 250 spaces.

 To get to Seceda, you have to take the Ortisei-Furnes gondola followed by the Furnes-Seceda cable car.

-If you don’t want to pay for the cableway, you can still hike to Seceda.
-We recommend this ascent route.
+If you want to hike to Seceda without a cable car, we recommend this ascent route.

-Ascend to the Seceda Mountain Station (2 cableways)
+Step 3: Ascend to the Seceda Mountain Station (2 Cableways)

-At Furnes, you’ll disembark the gondola and walk a few meters to hop on the Furnes-Seceda cableway to the Seceda top station.
+At Furnes, disembark the gondola and walk a few meters to the Furnes-Seceda cableway station.
+Hop on the Furnes-Seceda aerial cable car to the Seceda mountain station.

 Seceda Hiking Trail Description